Kid-Favorite Easy Casseroles: Simple Meals Made Fun

 Yield

-Serves 6 hearty portions-perfect for family dinners or leftovers.
+Serves 6 hearty portions, perfect for family dinners or satisfying leftovers.
+This ensures there’s enough for everyone, with potential for tasty second servings.

 Difficulty Level